-(1) This Act provides for the occupational health and safety requirements set for work performed by employees and officials (hereinafter employee), the rights and obligations of an employer and an employee in creating and ensuring a working environment which is safe for health, the organisation of occupational health and safety in enterprises and at state level, the procedure for challenge proceedings, and the liability for violation of the occupational health and safety requirements.
+(1) This Act provides for the occupational health and safety requirements set for work performed by employees and officials (hereinafter employee), the rights and obligations of an employer and an employee in creating and ensuring a working environment which is safe for health, the organisation of occupational health and safety in enterprises and at state level, and the liability for violation of the occupational health and safety requirements.
+[RT I, 12.06.2018, 3 - entry into force 01.01.2019]

-(2) This Act shall be applied to the conditions of service of military servicemen and persons in alternative service and to the work performed by the employees of the Police and Border Guard Board, the Security Police and rescue service agencies insofar as not otherwise provided by specific laws or legislation established on the basis thereof.
+(2) This Act is applied to the conditions of service of military servicemen and persons in alternative service and to the work performed by the employees of the Police and Border Guard Board, security authorities and rescue service agencies insofar as not otherwise provided by specific laws or legislation established on the basis thereof.

-- (3) This Act shall be applied also to: - 1) the work of a prisoner performed in prison with the specifications provided for in the Imprisonment Act; - 2) the work of a pupil and student during practical training; - 3) the work of a member of the management board or a directing body substituting for the management board of a legal person; - 4) the work of a sole proprietor to the extent provided for in subsections 12 (7) and (8) of this Act.
-[RT I 2007, 3, 11 entry into force 01.07.2007] - (4) The Administrative Procedure Act shall be applied to administrative proceedings prescribed in this Act, taking account of the specifications arising from this Act.
-[RT I 2007, 3, 11 entry into force 01.03.2007]
+(3) This Act shall also be applied to:

+1) the work of a prisoner performed in prison with the specifications provided for in the Imprisonment Act;

+2) the work of a pupil and student during practical training;

+3) the work of a member of the management board or a directing body substituting for the management board of a legal person;

+4) the work of a sole proprietor to the extent provided for in subsections 12 (7) and (8) of this Act.
+[RT I 2007, 3, 11 - entry into force 01.07.2007]

+(4) The Administrative Procedure Act shall be applied to administrative proceedings prescribed in this Act, taking account of the specifications arising from this Act.
+[RT I 2007, 3, 11 - entry into force 01.03.2007]